openenergymonitor/guide/source/technical/credentials.markdown

 Mosquitto MQTT: port:1883 user,pass:`emonpi`,`emonpimqtt2016`

+Generate a new password using `sudo mosquitto_passwd -c /etc/mosquitto/passwd <username>`.
+Then restart mosquitto `sudo service mosquitto restart`.

-change it here: `/etc/mosquitto/mosquitto.conf` if Mosquitto password is change it will also need to changed in:
+If Mosquitto password is change it will also need to changed in:

 ```
 ~/emonpi/lcd/emonPiLCD.py